codeship/screencast-storyboards/blogposts/node-github-heroku.md

 Just copy your Node version into the `nvm install` and `nvm use` statements.

-Additionally to your node modules, you need to install `jasmine-node` globally to be able to run your Jasmine specs, so let's add `npm install -g jasmine-node` after `npm install`.
+If you want to run Jasmine specs, you need to install `jasmine-node` globally additionally to your node modules.
+In this case just add `npm install -g jasmine-node` after `npm install`.

-You don't need `npm test` for your Jasmine specs, so let's comment it by adding a hash key before the command.
-Instead, let's add `jasmine-node spec` to the test commands to run your Jasmine specs.
+You don't need `npm test` for your Jasmine specs, so you can comment it by adding a hash key before the command.
+Instead, add `jasmine-node spec` to the test commands to run your Jasmine specs.

 [![Comment the test command `npm test` and add `jasmine-node spec`][screenshot-test-commands]][screenshot-test-commands]